 - Manual focus clutch mechanism

 Announced in September 2014, the Olympus M. Zuiko Digital ED 40-150mm f/2.8 Pro is the company’s first telephoto lens to feature a Dual VCM (Voice Coil Motor) AF system.
-This means that autofocus is faster than those lenses with only one linear motor.
-It is also the first Olympus pro lens to have dust, splash, and freezeproof construction.
+This means autofocus is faster than those lenses with only one linear motor.
+It is the first Olympus pro lens to have dust, splash, and freezeproof construction.

 With equivalent coverage of 80-300mm in 35mm cameras, the Olympus 40-150mm f/2.8 Pro has 16 elements in 10 groups.
 This includes 3 ED elements, 2 aspherical elements, 1 aspherical ED element, 1 SED element, and 1 HD element.
 It allows a minimum focus distance of 0.70 m (27.56 inches) and a 0.21x.maximum magnification.